doubleirish/OSCON_2015/README.md

 In true open source fashion, a community's failures are often as visible as their successes.
 Failing can provide a learning experience, but many mistakes are still made which can easily be avoided, even by experienced open source communities.
 Learn about these points of fail that open source projects have experienced, and see how badly your favorite FOSS project fails.

-*   **Conor – A way of encouraging bottom up innovation , rather than top down directives.
-The presentation is 40 minuts but the questions at the end are good too.**

-> Conor – Recommended - Humorous points based system for calculating the quality of packaged software.
+> Conor – Recommended - Humorous points-based system for calculating the quality of packaged software.
 SirasLib would be a good example of packaged software we provide that could be scored

 *   00:44:44 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)